rnagabhyrava/plex-playlist-sync/README.md

 * Get playlists IDs of playlists you want to sync
   *  Example: https://www.deezer.com/us/playlist/1313621735 - Here 1313621735 is the playlist ID

+### To use YT Music sync
+* Get playlists IDs of playlists you want to sync
+  *  Example: https://music.youtube.com/playlist?list=RDCLAK5uy_nmS3YoxSwVVQk9lEQJ0UX4ZCjXsW_psU8 - Here RDCLAK5uy_nmS3YoxSwVVQk9lEQJ0UX4ZCjXsW_psU8 is the playlist ID

 ## Docker Setup
 You need either docker or docker with docker-compose to run this.
 Docker images are available on [the hub](https://hub.docker.com/r/rnagabhyrava/plexplaylistsync/tags) for amd64, arm64 and arm/v7 and will be auto pulled based on your platform.

 Configure the parameters as needed.
-Plex URL and TOKEN are mandatory and either one of the Options (1,2,3) fields are required.
+Plex URL and TOKEN are mandatory and atleast one of the Options (1,2,3,4) fields are required.

 ### Docker Run